10 Music of the Romantic Period and 19th Century

 Upon his honorable discharge from the Marines in 1875, the twenty-one-year-old Sousa began performing on violin and touring.
 While playing violin, Sousa performed under the baton of Jacques Offenbach at the Centenary Exhibition in Philadelphia, and Sousa’s music later showed Offenbach’s influence.
 While playing the violin in various theater orchestras, Sousa learned to conduct, a skill he would use for the remainder of his career.
 This period of Sousa’s career eventually led to his conducting Gilbert and Sullivan’s H. M. S. Pinafore on Broadway in New York.
 In 1879, while conducting in Broadway, Sousa met Jane van Middlesworth, whom he married in December of that year.
 About a year later, Sousa assumed the leadership post of the Marine Band, with the couple moving to Washington, D.C.
 Sousa conducted the Marine Band for the following twelve years, under the presidential administrations of Rutherford Hayes, James Garfield, Grover Cleveland, Chester Arthur, and Benjamin Harrison.
 Sousa composed and performed repertoire at the request of these presidents and their respective first families.

-In 1895, Sousa successfully debuted his first opera.
+In 1879, Sousa composed his first operetta.
 In 1886, The Gladiator, using his most recognizable music form of the march, received national recognition from military bandleaders.
 Two years later, he dedicated his newly composed march Semper Fidelis to the officers and men of the Marine Corps; that piece now is traditionally known as the “official” march of the Marine Corps.

 The Marine Band made its first recordings under Sousa’s leadership.
 The phonograph had just recently been invented, and the Columbia Phonograph Company, seeking a military band to record, selected the Marine Band.
 They first released sixty recording cylinders and, within the decade, recorded and released for sale more than 400 different titles.
 These recordings made Sousa’s marches and their performance by the Marine Band among the most popular to be recorded.